RekhuGopal/PythonHacks/README.md

 # PythonHacks
-This repo contains some solved python hacker codes
+This repo contains some solved python codes dedicated for below two cases.
+1)  Some solved hacker code , which developer has tp solver during hiring process.
+2)  AWS Cloud boto3 module usage - for Lambda and any other services aimed at automation.